basuhoward/krigsvold.org/research-response.md

 ## The Road Ahead

-Antarctica’s rapidly changing environment is a stark reminder of the urgency of global climate action.
+Antarctica's rapidly changing environment is a stark reminder of the urgency of global climate action.
 The research conducted on this icy continent is not just about understanding the changes happening at the poles; it is about preparing humanity to face the challenges of a warming world.
 Through